Pigskin 621 A.D.: Scoring

 It is possible to gain very high scores by eliminating most of the opposing team and then maintaining possession of the ball for as long as possible.
 Since a period can only end on a change of possession, a player can keep gaining single possession points well after the period clock has run out.

 Controls

-Pigskin has two pass buttons, a punch button, and a button for selecting the team's strategy ("Block", "Scatter" and "Bad Attitude" when the player's team is in possession of the ball; "Get Ball", "Man-to-Man" and "Bad Attitude" when the opponent has it).
+Pigskin has two pass buttons (short and long), a punch button, and a button for selecting the team's strategy ("Block", "Scatter" and "Bad Attitude" when the player's team is in possession of the ball; "Get Ball", "Man-to-Man" and "Bad Attitude" when the opponent has it).
+By pressing buttons for a punch and a pass simultaneously, the player jumps at enemy.

 Sega Genesis version

 There is no scythe and torch.
 The music is shorter and plays at a lower volume.
 The game features soundbites from Atlanta Falcons coach Jerry Glanville.
 There is a hidden sound test.

 Offers

 At one time, the makers of Pigskin 621 A.D. offered tickets to the Super Bowl as part of a sweepstakes promotion associated with the arcade game.
 The game also advertised a free players handbook available by sending a self-addressed stamped envelope to a specified post-office box.